natescherer/Get-ExpiringAdfsCertificate/CONTRIBUTING.md

 # Ground Rules
 I really only have one rule for contributions:

-> This project is licensed under [The Unlicense](https://unlicense.org/), so you should be comfortable with your contribution being licensed under that as well.
+> This project is licensed under The MIT License, so your contribution will need to use the same license in order to be accepted.

 If I accept your contribution, I'll add you to the Authors section in the README.